Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Theoretical Results

-\item Condition C.\ref{ass:a3} controls the correlation between functional predictors in the true signal set $\calS$ and those in the non-signal set $\calS^c$.
+(ii) Condition C.\ref{ass:a3} controls the correlation between functional predictors in the true signal set $\calS$ and those in the non-signal set $\calS^c$.
 This assumption is related to the so-called ``irrepresentable condition'' on model selection consistency of the classical lasso \citep{zhao2006model, wainwright2009sharp}, the classical elastic-net \citep{JiaYu2010}, and the sparse additive models \citep{ravikumar2009sparse}.
 Condition C.\ref{ass:a3} becomes harder to fulfill when $\varkappa(\lambda_2)$ is large or when $C_{\min}/C_{\max}$ is small.
 However, when the predictors in $\calS$ and in $\calS^c$ are uncorrelated, then $\vertiii{ \TScS (\TSS)^{-} }_{\infty, \infty}=0$ and the assumption holds trivially.

-\item Condition C.\ref{ass:a6} puts constraints on the correlations between the predictors in the true signal set $\calS$, so that none of the true predictors can be represented by other predictors in $\calS$.
-When the predictors in $\calS$ are uncorrelated, then $\aleph(\lambda_2) =0$ and C.\ref{ass:a6} trivially holds. \end{enumerate} \end{remark}
+(iii) Condition C.\ref{ass:a6} puts constraints on the correlations between the predictors in the true signal set $\calS$, so that none of the true predictors can be represented by other predictors in $\calS$.
+When the predictors in $\calS$ are uncorrelated, then $\aleph(\lambda_2) =0$ and C.\ref{ass:a6} trivially holds. \end{remark}

 To gain a deeper understanding of Conditions C.\ref{ass:a2}-C.\ref{ass:a6}, an example will be provided in Section \ref{s:partially_separable} where the functional predictors have a partially separable covariance structure \citep{Zapata2021}.
-To state the variable selection consistency properties of our approach, we further assume without loss of generality that $\| \fzeros \|_{\infty} = 1$ and $C_{\max} \ge 1$ below.
+To state the variable selection consistency properties of our approach, we further assume without loss of generality that $\| \fzeros \|_{\infty} = 1$ below.
 Also, the symbol $D^*$ and similar symbols below will denote universal constants in $(0, \infty)$ that arise from inequalities, whose values change from line to line but do not depend on the model parameters, sample size, or regularization parameters.
 The specific expressions of universal constants may be complicated and do not add to the understanding of the results.
-With these in mind, define the following conditions on $\lambda_1,\lambda_2$:
+With these in mind, define the following conditions on $\lambda_1,\lambda_2$: where $\rho_1$ denotes the largest eigenvalue of $\TSS$ and $D_{1,1}^*, D_{1,2}^*, D_{2,1}^*, D_{2,2}^*$ are universal constants.
+It is worth emphasizing that by carefully separating the model/regularization parameters with universal constants, our nonasymptotic results below can be readily used to state asymptotic results for which some or all of the parameters could change with $n$.
+An example of that is provided in Corollary \ref{cor:R(f)} below.